 The retiree’s accident happened just days before Honda’s initial announcement recalling millions of vehicles.
 Her family is pursing legal action and holds Takata responsible for their mother’s severe injuries and death.

 Automakers Urged to Speed Up Recall Completion Rate

 Safety officials are not satisfied with the current recall efforts.
 The National Highway Traffic Safety Administration (NHTSA) has mandated that manufacturers “work to a 100 percent completion rate” and do everything in their power to accomplish that goal.

 Senator Bill Nelson of Florida has reprimanded automakers for not “getting the job done.”
 He urges auto manufacturers to up their efforts and fix every vehicle affected by the defective airbags before another person dies.

 So far, nearly 24 million vehicles among 14 different auto manufacturers have been recalled.
 Only seven million of the vehicles have been fixed.

-If you were hurt by a defective product like a Takata airbag, contact the Arnold Law Firm today for a free legal consultation.
+If you were hurt by a defective product like a Takata airbag, contact the reputable Sacramento Takata airbag recall lawyers at the Arnold Law Firm today for a free legal consultation.
 We can help you determine your legal options.